LetterBoxd-Stats/letterboxd-api/README.md

 # Letterboxd API

-This is a Flask-based API for scraping and storing [Letterboxd](https://letterboxd.com) user review data.
-It supports scheduled and manual scraping, stores results in MongoDB, and exposes public film and user data via HTTP endpoints.
+This is a Flask-based API for exposing [Letterboxd](https://letterboxd.com) user review data via HTTP endpoints.

 Deployed on [Vercel](https://vercel.com), and configurable via environment variables.